pragathoys/build_cpuminer_multi_for_armv7/README.md

 $ uname -m
 ```

-You should a response like this:
+You should get a response like this:

 ```shell
 root@raspberrypi:~# uname -m